-Once you have found a journalist of your liking, write them an email about your story.
-Before you go and mess up your first email with a potential reporter of your story, check out our guide to cold emailing here: How to Cold Email Journalists the Right Way.
+Now you have everything you need, it’s time to contact a journalist with your story.
+Before you jump in and send a generic email, check-out our guide to effective cold emailing: How to Cold Email Journalists the Right Way.

 The Wired Magazine falls into Condé Nast’s portfolio of online magazines.
 It’s a tech site devoted to business, culture, design, gear, science, security and transportation.
 A well-known site in the tech world, startups that get published here also receive lots of publicity from other related websites.